slatedocs/slate/source/index.html.md

   }
 ```

-You already have a payment mutation to allow people to send money between each other.
+You have a payment mutation to allow people to send money between each other.
 Until now it was sending the native asset but since users can hold USD you need to replace it to send USD.
 To do so, you can use the payment function from the previous section.

 The code on the right shows you the new version of the payment mutation, which uses the `payment` function.

-The following gif show you the payment mutation in action.
+The following GIF show you the payment mutation in action.

 ![](https://d3vv6lp55qjaqc.cloudfront.net/items/2m06171D3o3x1O2p3c3Z/Screen%20Recording%202018-07-09%20at%2005.06%20PM.gif?X-CloudApp-Visitor-Id=49274&v=e39af9cd)